BTE-Trusted-Entity/sporran-extension/docs/internal.md

 ## Uploading to the release site

-We recommend external developers to download the test version of the Sporran extension from [the release page on github](https://github.com/BTE-Trusted-Entity/sporran-extension/releases).
+We recommend external developers to download the test version of the Sporran extension from [the releases page on github](https://github.com/BTE-Trusted-Entity/sporran-extension/releases).
 The uploads to this page occur manually.
 Only Sporran versions using changes merged to `main` should be publish as releases.